simonsurovka/FINFILES/README.md

 # FINFILES – SEC EDGAR Data Access & AI Platform

-FINFILES is a professional, cross-platform financial data analysis and AI platform written in Rust.
-It provides robust, open access to SEC EDGAR filings, advanced analytics, and enterprise-grade AI/ML capabilities—all in a modern, accessible desktop application.
+FINFILES is a professional, cross-platform SEC EDGAR data access app.
+It fetches and processes SEC filings (such as 10-K and 10-Q ) asynchronously for speed and responsiveness, and includes advanced filtering, export, and audit logging features.
+All data access is performed using only free, public SEC EDGAR sources, with robust input validation and role-based access control for enterprise security.

 ---